jyw321/ProcessVideo_LaMaMa/README.md

 This code script served as a tailor-made `microservice` workflow for handling La MaMa's video files derived from their SONY digital camera.

 ## Gear Up!
 Follow [this guideline](https://amiaopensource.github.io/av-python-carpentry/setup.html) to install Anaconda which allows you to run Python codes one stop.
 You will also need FFmpeg - a savior to handle audiovisual materials with ease and speed.
 The simplest way to [install FFmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg/wiki/Installing-ffmpeg-on-Mac-OS-X) is through homebrew.
+[Installing Homebrew](https://brew.sh) is something that could not be easier than typing one line of code in your terminal.
+After these three steps, you are good to go.